bitqap/info/source/index.html.md

 not defined yet
 ```

-> The above command returns JSON structured like this for `getTransactionMessageForSign` command:
+> The above command returns JSON structured like this for `getTransactionMessageForSign` command. result message will be signed by Wallet and send back by `pushSignedMessageToPending` command. :

 ```json
 {